Projects & Studies

 Little Vince Bayou

 The Vince Bayou watershed is located in southeast Harris County.
 Most of the watershed lies within the Pasadena and South Houston city limits, while the remainder is within the City of Houston.
 The Vince Bayou watershed covers about 16 square miles and includes two primary streams: Vince Bayou and Little Vince Bayou.
 Vince Bayou flows from Genoa-Red Bluff Road to the Houston Ship Channel and Little Vince Bayou drains the remaining third of the watershed.
 There are about 19 miles of open streams within the watershed, including the primary streams and tributary channels.
-The estimated population within the Vince Bayou watershed is just under 89,000.
+Based on the 2010 U.S. Census, the estimated population of the Vince Bayou watershed is 89,753.

 Bridge on Pasadena Boulevard, Post Hurricane Ike, 2008.